turiPO/DeofuscateTrojan/README.md

 # Deofucate VBScript Trojan
-In 2015 I found a VBScript virus in a known website.
-Because lots of people could have been in a high risk and there was just one anti-maleware (before I started the reaserch) which alerts from this kind of virus I decided to reverse it and publish what it does.
+Deofuscated VBScript virus I found in 2015 in a famous website.
+In this repo I disclosured this virus for the first time and publish what it does.

-Enjoy!
+It was a potential high risk for many people and there was only single anti-virus which alerted from it.